justatouch09/MethodsAndConstructors/README.md

 **HARD MODE**
 * Omit the out/ directory from source control.
-* For each class, write a constructor that sets all of its field.
+* For each class, write a constructor that sets all of its fields.

 **RIDICULOUS MODE**
 * In each class, write a constructor that sets all of its fields.